 On February 14, 2020, the Cameroon military allegedly massacred over 20 civilians, including 14 children, in the remote village of Ngarbuh.
 The United Nations Secretary-General and some countries condemned this atrocity.
 Reports of atrocities perpetrated by both military forces and non-state armed separatist groups continue to surface daily from Cameroon.

 In June 2019, the Swiss Centre for Humanitarian Dialogue announced that it would host talks between the Cameroon government and armed separatist leaders to facilitate an end to the crisis, a proposal supported by most Anglophone groups.
-Although 10 separatist leaders have agreed to attend the talks, and visited Switzerland for preparatory meetings, the Cameroon government has so far refused to participate.
+Although approximately 10 separatist groups have agreed to attend the talks, and visited Switzerland for preparatory meetings, the Cameroon government has so far refused to participate.

 The Cameroon government has largely avoided international scrutiny due to its usefulness to the international community: Cameroon is fighting Nigeria’s Islamist Boko Haram rebels in its Far North.
 In addition, the country hosts 350,000 refugees fleeing the violence in the Central African Republic and Nigeria.
 Further, the Cameroon government hires lobbying firms in the United States to temper bad press.